s15-coder/s15-coder/README.md

 ## Hey there 👋

-- 📲 Mobile Developer | 3+ years of experience.
+- 📲 Software Developer | 4+ years of experience.

 - 🚀 Passionate about design patterns & clean architecture.